marcusfolkesson/memtrack/README.md

 [memtrack] tid=<tid> (<name>          ) EXIT       ts=<µs>       total=<bytes>   bytes allocated
 ```

 Leak detection is handled entirely by `memview`, which reconstructs the allocation lifecycle from the log by matching `ptr=` fields.
-No LEAK or SUMMARY lines are emitted by memtrack itself.

 ### Field reference